Admission to the Doctor of Physical Therapy/ Master of Public Health Dual Degree Program

 5. Three letters of recommendation, at least one from a currently practicing licensed physical therapist and one from a college professor who is able to judge the applicant’s academic qualification and readiness for rigorous work at the graduate level.
 This professor should have taught one of the academic courses for the applicant’s major.

 6. Test scores for the Graduate Record Examination (GRE), taken within the last five years.
-Applicants must meet the minimum required scores in all areas of the GRE: (1) Verbal Reasoning > 150, (2) Combined Verbal and Quantitative Reasoning > 300, (3) Analytical Writing > 4.
+Applicants are expected to meet the minimum scores in all areas of the GRE: (1) Verbal & Quantitative Reasoning scores> 150, (2) Combined Verbal and Quantitative Reasoning > 300, (3) Analytical Writing > 4.
 NOTE: the GRE code for the D.P.T. program is 7637.

 7. International Applicants: Official results from the TOEFL or IELTS are required for all students for whom English is a second language, except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.
 NOTE: International students applying to the Physical Therapy program must send scores to the PTCAS code 5312.

 8. Knowledge of the Physical Therapy profession through documented work or volunteer experiences in at least one inpatient and one outpatient setting as defined by PTCAS.
+These observations must be completed by November 1 of the year of application to the program.
 Increasingly, clinical facilities are requiring that participating students undergo various criminal background checks, child abuse clearances, and/or drug screens.
 Therefore, students should be prepared to participate in these screenings for this observation experience.

 9. For the MPH Program, knowledge of the Public Health profession through work or volunteer experience.

-10. Additional essay questions for the M.P.H. program required.
-Submit to the Office of Enrollment Management.
+10. Complete the following additional essay questions on the PTCAS application pages for the MPH program.
 Each essay response should be at least 250 words.

 a.
 Describe yourself including perceptions of your strengths and weaknesses.